In this article

 Consider card providers that offer card rewards, perks, or signup bonuses.
 Cashback rewards can be lucrative, and signup bonuses provide extra membership rewards when you spend a certain amount within a specific timeframe after your account opening.

-For example, the Chase Ink Business Unlimited credit card offers $750 in cashback rewards if you spend $6,000 in your first three months.
-Alternatively, the Amazon Business Card from American Express is a great option for sole proprietors with lower spending needs.
+For example, the Chase Ink Business Unlimited credit card offers hundreds of dollars in cashback rewards if you spend a certain amount in your first three months.
+Alternatively, the Amazon Business Card from American Express is a great option for sole proprietors with lower spending needs who prioritize shopping with Amazon.

 Integrations and automation